AuthBridge-footer-logo

 What is Third Party Verification?

-Third-party verification (TPV) is the process in which an external organisation validates the information, claims, or actions of a company or individual on behalf of another entity.
+Third-party verification (TPV) is the process by which an external organisation validates the information, claims, or actions of a company or individual on behalf of another entity.
 This could include verifying a customer’s details, or a vendor’s credentials, or ensuring compliance with industry regulations.
 The use of third-party verifiers is especially critical when businesses need impartial validation, as it eliminates conflicts of interest and ensures objective results.

-Third-party verification (TPV) can be tailored to meet the specific needs of businesses across various industries.
 Depending on the nature of the transaction or the relationship being verified, TPV can serve different purposes, from ensuring vendor integrity to confirming customer intentions.
 Below are the common types of third-party verification and their relevant use cases:

 1. Vendor and Supplier Verification